tlaronde/BeSiDe/README.md

 WHAT IS THERE
 =============

-This is a fork of the NETBSD src tree providing on different branches some work I (Thierry Laronde [TL]) have done on various subjects.
+This is a fork of the NETBSD src tree (The NetBSD developers hence have provided the huge majority of what is here) providing on an uniq branch for now the integrated modifications and contributions I have donc around NetBSD.
+It is WIP.

-**For the bulk of the work, it is synchronized with the NetBSD git src master (so the "contributors" on the left of the page are not "contributors" of this fork, but authors of modifications reflected in this tree every time I merge the NetBSD src tree in this fork.**
+**For the bulk of the work, it is synchronized with the NetBSD git src master (so the "contributors" on the left of the page are not "contributors" of this fork, but authors of modifications reflected in this tree every time I merge the NetBSD src tree in this fork).**

 At the root of the tree: